Ultra-Processed Foods Can Be Good For You?

 Bread and Cereal Products

 Which means groups 2, 4, 6, 8 and 9 cause an increase in cancer, heart disease and type 2 diabetes.
 I want you to note that category 2 includes margarine and vegetable spread.
 Perhaps butter is better as it is not ultra-processed.
-Just a little side note that I’ve been harping on for about for 35 years and is finally recognized as an ultra-processed food.
+Just a little side note that I’ve been harping on for about for 35 years and is finally recognised as an ultra-processed food.

 Unprocessed (or natural) foods are edible parts of plants (seeds, fruits, leaves, stems, roots) or of animals (muscle, offal, eggs, milk), and also fungi, algae and water, after separation from nature.